 I believe love is empowering, health is the ultimate wealth, vulnerability creates connection and gratitude is the attitude.

 There is no room for humiliation, belittling, putting down of others, etc. We have been exposed to enough of that in our lives.
 You are whole as you are right now + nothing is wrong with you!
 Healing can be done from a nurturing space where your soul feels like it's getting a warm cuddle.

-I believe each of us is our own expert on life.
+I believe each of us is our own expert in this life.
 There are no pedestals here!
 I see life as a never-ending playground to learn from.
-Enjoying the outlook of trying everything once, because experiencing is a gift.
+We can all learn, teach and grow from one another.
+I enjoy the outlook of trying everything once, because experiencing is a gift.
 I seek people who want to grow more wrinkles in their brains.

 The weirder the better ;) I accept you exactly as you are!
 No need to be happy, have it all together, wear makeup, be strong, etc. Just show up in your truth + you're always welcomed.

 There's no sneakyness in here (besides maybe some dark chocolate in my drawer).
 I believe in transparency + creating meaningful relationships.
 We cannot heal if we don't create vulnerable spaces to trust one another.
 I walk the walk as best as I can and yes I will make mistakes - we are all huuumannnn!